ITP 210 Technical Writing

 ITP 250 Management Information Systems

 This course will serve as an introduction to management information systems in areas such as: decision support systems, resource and human resource management, enterprise resource planning, supply chain management, customer relationship management, project management, and records management.
 Topics covered will include but are not limited to: systems analysis, system modeling and design, data acquisition, security, and maintenance.
-Offered fall.
+Offered fall and spring.
 Cr 3.